Big-Life-Lab/openottawar/README.md

 # Licence

 The code of this package is licenced under MIT licence.
 Data retrieved from Open Ottawa is subject to Open Ottawa [data licence](https://ottawa.ca/en/city-hall/get-know-your-city/open-data#open-data-licence-version-2-0).

 # Contributing

 [Issues](https://github.com/big-life-lab/openottawar/issues) and [Pull requests](https://github.com/big-life-lab/openottawar/pulls) are appreciated.

+# Roadmap

+Open Ottawa is changing quickly.
+We are considering switching to the API format once the site stablizes.